Controller Implementation¶

 std::ostream& os() const

-Returns an output stream of messages output from the controller.
+Returns the output stream for outputting messages from the controller.

 double timeStep() const